ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An HTTPS client may acquire STHs by several methods:

 - in replies to pollination POSTs;
-- asking logs that it recognises for the current STH, either directly (v2/get-sth) or indirectly (for example over DNS)
+- asking logs that it recognizes for the current STH, either directly (v2/get-sth) or indirectly (for example over DNS)
 - resolving an SCT and certificate to an STH via an inclusion proof
 - resolving one STH to another via a consistency proof